-Following enactment of the 2014 farm bill, hemp cultivation is now allowed under certain circumstances by research institutions and state departments of agriculture.
-However, official estimates of U.S. hemp production are not available.
-Based on limited available information, U.S. hemp production is estimated at nearly 13,000 acres in 2015 by at least 650 registered or licensed growers across select states (Table 2).
-A reported 30 universities are conducting hemp research nationwide.
-Cultivation is beginning to attract investment in hemp processing facilities, such as in Kentucky, where a reported 36 processors have been approved for operation.
+Following enactment of the 2014 farm bill, hemp cultivation became allowed under certain circumstances by research institutions and state departments of agriculture.
+Official estimates of U.S. hemp production are not available.
+Information compiled by states and industry indicate that there were more than 25,500 acres of hemp production in 2017, up from 9,770 acres in 2016 (Table 2).
+In 2017, there were 1,420 registered or licensed growers and 32 universities conducting hemp research nationwide.32 Investment in hemp processing facilities is underway in several states, including Kentucky,33 Tennessee,34 North Carolina,35 and New York.36